Vietnam Today: Launch

-Vietnam Today commenced its official broadcast at 7:09 AM on September 7, 2025.
-The launch was a highly symbolic event, deliberately timed to coincide with two major national milestones: the 80th anniversary of Vietnam's National Day and the 55th anniversary of VTV's first-ever broadcast.
-This scheduling was a strategic act of political communication, designed to embed the new channel within the narrative of the nation's history and confer upon it the legitimacy and authority of the state's official media apparatus.
+Vietnam Today commenced its broadcast at 07:09 on September 7, 2025.
+The launch was timed to coincide with two major national milestones: the 80th anniversary of Vietnam's National Day and the 55th anniversary of VTV's first-ever broadcast.
 The launch ceremony was a high-profile state function held at the Hanoi Opera House, attended by senior government and party officials.
 Party General Secretary Tô Lâm presided over the event, where he presented VTV with the First-class Labour Order and delivered a keynote address.
 In his speech, he highlighted the channel's strategic importance in the national agenda, reinforcing its role as a key component of Vietnam's modern communication infrastructure.
 The remarkably short four-month period between the Prime Minister's decision in April and the official launch in September suggests the project was a high-level political priority, enabling the rapid mobilization of state resources to overcome typical bureaucratic and logistical delays.